 I tend to use the Nord theme.

 I’ve used a Mac exclusively since around 2001.
 In May 2020 I got my first Linux box running Ubuntu 20.04.
-As I write this in May 2020 I have little clue what I am doing with Linux yet!
+That was quickly re-loaded with Fedora.
+I like Fedora.
+As I write this in July 2020 I am still getting comfortable with Linux!

-Terminal wise, it’s iTerm2 for Mac and whatever comes with Linux Ubuntu as standard (that will change as I get used to Linux!)
+Terminal wise, it’s iTerm2 for Mac and whatever comes with Linux Fedora as standard (that will change as I get used to Linux!)

-For design I use Sketch but it’s gone horribly bloated and slow.
-I’ll likely head to Figma on the next project!
+For design, in the day job I use Sketch but it’s gone horribly bloated and slow.
+For personal projects I use Figma

 On a Mac I do almost everything via Alfred; I swear by the clipboard memory feature.
-For Linux I use
+For Linux I just use the Super key as the app launcher.
+It works great.
+Alongside that I added gpaste for clipboard history.

 I tend to code with my editor on the left, browser on the right.
 I want to use Safari all the time but the dev tools are awful.
 Plus it has so many shortcomings regarding web platform features.